I slowly tired of the free services I was using to manage my expanding digital life.

 Similarly, audiobooks would need to “recorded” by capturing the audio stream out of the DRM locked application.

 There are a limited selection of eBook titles available for purchase through Rakuten that are DRM-free (usually in epub format).
-However there is no easy way to search for DRM-free titles - other than to use the handy & unofficial Kobo search site provided by Switching.social.
+However there is no easy way to search for DRM-free titles - other than to use the handy & “Unofficial Kobo search” site provided by Switching.social/Swiso.
+32

 Music however, at the moment, can be downloaded from Amazon and Google Play Music purchases and the mp3 files archived.
 Bandcamp is my preferred music provider - mainly down to the choice and fringe nature of the material available.

-* = There are a number of aspects to my digital life that are still locked away, and require further investigation.
-Hardware wise, my phone choices are very limited, but there are some new options appearing on the horizon that may be worth looking at, once we have a proper Linux phone.
+There are a number of aspects to my digital life that are still locked away, and require further investigation.
+Hardware wise, my phone choices are very limited, but there are some new options appearing on the horizon that may be worth looking at, once we have a decent privacy aware ethical Linux phone.